Skip to content

 knn_bias_variance_tradeoff

-Class label is the majority label of \(k\) nearest neighbors
+Output Class label is the majority label of \(k\) nearest neighbors Predicted value will be the average of the continuous labels of \(k\)-nearest neighbors

 knn